 Apparel, footwear, and home textiles.
 This may change over time, but for now these are the industries that RISE focuses on.

 RISE programs are delivered through a growing network of local partners in Bangladesh, Cambodia, China, Egypt, Guatemala, India, Indonesia, Pakistan, and Vietnam.
-We are constantly evaluating where there is a need for RISE programs, both from the perspective of women workers’ needs as well as how production and supply chains are moving.
+We are constantly evaluating where RISE programs add the most value, both from the perspective of workers as well as how production and supply chains are evolving.

 RISE was founded by four organizations with more than 15 years’ experience implementing women’s empowerment programs in global supply chains.